‘Impatient and rude’ Wisconsin women charged with attempted homicide after arguing over food service - NewsBreak

 According to a criminal complaint, on Jan.
 30 around 12:15 a.m. officers were sent to the George Webb Restaurant at 12201 West North Avenue #201.
 When officers arrived they found a 26-year-old man who was lying on the ground with a gunshot wound to the right side of his face.

 Authorities later interviewed a witness who was a fellow employee at George Webb.
-He said that there were four women sitting in a corner booth who were ‘impatient and rude’.Average gas price jumps 10 cents over 2 weeks to $3.64
+He said that there were four women sitting in a corner booth who were “impatient and rude.”Waupaca County Sheriff’s Office ‘regularly’ alters reports, DA notifies attorneys

 The four women then started arguing with the witness and the victim because their food was not getting served fast enough.
 The women were reportedly asked to leave the restaurant.